Train simulator: History

 Train simulators are particularly popular in Japan, where rail transport is the primary form of travel for most citizens.
 Train video games have been developed in Japan since the early 1980s, with Sega's arcade video game Super Locomotive (1982) being an early example, before more realistic train simulators emerged, such as Ongakukan's Train Simulator series (1995 debut) and Taito's Densha de Go series (1996 debut), as well as train business simulations such as the A-Train series (1985 debut).
 Non-commercial Japanese sims include the freeware BVE, first released in 1996, which was later remade as the free and open-source OpenBVE.

 One of the first commercially available train simulators in the West was Southern Belle, released in 1985.
 The game simulated a journey of the Southern Belle steam passenger train from London Victoria to Brighton, while at the same time the player must comply with speed limits, not to go too fast on curves and keep to the schedule.
 It was followed with Evening Star in 1987.
 The first two train simulators to achieve large sales in the West, Microsoft Train Simulator and Trainz, arrived within a few months of one another in 2001.
 These featured differing design philosophies - Microsoft Train Simulator focused on providing a realistic driving experience, whereas Trainz focused more on the ability of the user to create their own content such as trains and routes.

 The developers behind Microsoft Train Simulator, Kuju Entertainment, later released a spiritual successor called Rail Simulator, which was later purchased by a separate company and rereleased as Railworks.

+Through the 2010s into the 2020s, the train simulator genre benefited from direct to consumer digital releases by services such as Steam.
+During the decade Dovetail Games continued development of Railworks, which was rebranded as Train Simulator, and released a sequel, Train Sim World, for PC and consoles in 2017.
+A spin-off from Train Sim World based on the Thomas & Friends franchise was announced in 2026, becoming a viral phenomenon by attracting gaming press and social media attention.
+Indie train simulator games have also included titles such as Derail Valley (2018), Railroads Online (2024) and Train Sim (2014), developed by 3583 Bytes.